krisk0/halfbreed-software/README.rst

 Directory structure
 ^^^^^^^^^^^^^^^^^^^
 The repository is organized in the following manner. ``common`` subdirectory contains generally useful files; other directories contain recipes to build a specific software under specific conditions.
-For instance, ``p7zip`` folder contains working script and detailed instrucion on how to build 7-zip command-line executable for 64-bit Intel/Android on a 64-bit Intel/Linux.
+For instance, ``p7zip`` folder contains working script and detailed instruction on how to build 7-zip command-line executable for 64-bit Intel/Android on a 64-bit Intel/Linux.